 These links below will navigate you to the specific type of case which pertains to your own situation, and the instructions needed to effectively dismiss this particular charge at your court date.

 - Blowing Over the Legal Alcohol Limit Case

 - Refusal to Blow or Take Sobriety Tests Case

-What are the first DUI costs and fines in Texas I will face?
+What are the first DWI costs and fines in Texas I will face?